sandhyaparna/BigData/NoSQL systems/Cypher.md

 Properties
 * Properties are name-value pairs that are used to add attributes to nodes and relationships.
-* To return specific properties of a node you can write -
+* To return specific properties of a node you can write - </br>
-* MATCH (m:Movie) return m.title, m.released.
-Returns movie title and released year
+MATCH (m:Movie) return m.title, m.released.  </br>
+Will return Movie nodes but with only the title and released properties.  </br>
-* Wrtie a query to get name and born properties of the Person node.: MATCH (p:Person) return p.name, p.born
+* Wrtie a query to get name and born properties of the Person node  </br>
+MATCH (p:Person) return p.name, p.born

 Create a Node
 Create clause can be used to create a new node or a relationship.
-*  Create a new Person node with property name having value John Doe.
+*  Create a new Person node with property name having value John Doe. </br>
 Create (p:Person {name: 'John Doe'}) RETURN p

-* Create a new Person node with a property name having the value of your name.
+* Create a new Person node with a property name having the value of your name.  </br>
 Create (p:Person {name: '<Your Name>'}) RETURN p

 Finding Nodes with Match and Where Clause
 * Match clause is used to find nodes that match a particular pattern.
 This is the primary way of getting data from a Neo4j database.
-* In most cases, a Match is used along with certain conditions to narrow down the result.
+* In most cases, a Match is used along with certain conditions to narrow down the result. </br>
-* Match (p:Person {name: 'Tom Hanks'}) RETURN p
+Match (p:Person {name: 'Tom Hanks'}) RETURN p </br>
-* This is one way of doing it.
-Although you can only do basic string match based filtering this way (without using WHERE clause).
+This is one way of doing it.
+Although you can only do basic string match based filtering this way (without using WHERE clause) </br>
-* Another way would be to use a WHERE clause which allows for more complex filtering including >, <, Starts With, Ends With, etc
+Another way would be to use a WHERE clause which allows for more complex filtering including >, <, Starts With, Ends With, etc  </br>
-* MATCH (p:Person) where p.name = "Tom Hanks" RETURN p
+MATCH (p:Person) where p.name = "Tom Hanks" RETURN p
-* Find the movie with title "Cloud Atlas".
+* Find the movie with title "Cloud Atlas" </br>
 MATCH (m:Movie {title: "Cloud Atlas"}) return m
-* Get all the movies that were released between 2010 and 2015.
+* Get all the movies that were released between 2010 and 2015 </br>
 MATCH (m:Movie) where m.released > 2010 and m.released < 2015 RETURN m

 Merge Clause
 * The Merge clause is used to either